streamnative/pulsarctl/docs/en/overview_of_pulsarctl.md

-`--admin-service-url` | The admin web service URL that pulsarctl connects to `--auth-params` | Authentication parameters are used to configure the public and private key files required by TLS `--tls-allow-insecur` | Allow TLS insecure connection `--tls-trust-cert-pat` | Allow TLS trust cert file path
+`--admin-service-url` | The admin web service URL that pulsarctl connects to `--auth-params` | Authentication parameters are used to configure the public and private key files required by TLS `--tls-allow-insecur` | Allow TLS insecure connection `--tls-trust-cert-path` | Allow TLS trust cert file path

 **Example**